M is for Mt Keira.

 There is both a Scout Camp and a Guides Camp, parts of which can be hired for private functions.

-Mt Keira Ring Track
+The Ring Track

 The Ring Track is around 5.5 km long and encircles the Mt Keira Summit.
 The track has recently been renovated, and you can now walk all the way around.
-Before this, the section below the Mt Kiera Lookout was closed due to rock falls.
+Before this, the section below the Lookout was closed due to rock falls.
 The renovation has seen the installation of hundreds of steps and a few boardwalks.

 There is a Summit Park, which has a cafe.
 The cafe opens Thursdays – Sundays and has a magnificent view over the entire Wollongong coastal plain.

 I walked the Ring Track on the first weekend in October 2019.
 It took me longer than I expected because I took wrong turns, twice.
 While it is well signposted there are a few anomalies with the directional markers which meant I missed the two crucial turns.
 The 5.5 km walk became 10.7 km!
+(ETA: This has been fixed 4/21)

 I was pleased to come across a stand of waratahs which I otherwise would have missed so being lost was a serendipitous adventure.
 Waratahs are NSW State emblem and are relatively rare.
 Their showy, glossy red flowers really stand out in the olive green Australian bushscape.